publish_ci_dispatch

 Register the Yaver MCP server in PolicyLayer and add a rule for publish_ci_dispatch: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches Yaver.
 Nothing to install.

-publish_ci_dispatch is a Write tool with medium risk.
-Write tools should be rate-limited to prevent accidental bulk modifications.
+publish_ci_dispatch is a Execute tool with high risk.
+Execute tools should be rate-limited and have argument validation enabled.

 Yes.
 Add a rate_limit block to the publish_ci_dispatch rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.